kinnujan/drillhole-calculator/README.md

 Alternatively, you can use the app directly in your web browser without installation.

-## Usage

-1. Enter the Hole ID, Hole Dip, and Hole Azimuth in the respective fields.
-2. Select the measurement type and generation.
-3. Enter the depth of the measurement.
-4. Input the alpha and beta angles.
-5. Click "Add Measurement" to save the data.
-6. View results in the table below.
-7. Use the "Copy Results" or "Save as CSV" buttons to export your data.

 ## Contributing

 Contributions to the Drill Hole Calculator are welcome!
-Please feel free to submit pull requests, create issues or spread the word.
+Please feel free to submit pull requests, create issues, or spread the word.

 ## License